+14.4.
+HGPL will be liable to pay the Australian Government's "Carbon Tax".
+HGPL will pay per tonne of carbon they release into the atmosphere from their scope 1 and 2 emissions.
-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference 14.1.
-The Proponent will participate in the Energy Efficiency Opportunities (EEO) Program with respect to the covered GHG emissions from the Project.
-Volume 1, Section 14.2.1.2 14.2.
-A GHG inventory will be maintained from construction onwards with reporting requirements to the Greenhouse and Energy Data Officer filled annually.
-The Project will report under the NGER Act given that emissions for the Project's Scope 1 and Scope 2 emissions will exceed the 25,000 tonne CO2-e threshold.
-Volume 1, Section 14.2.3.1 14.3.
-The following measures will be considered and implemented where practicable: Material movement will be efficient by minimising rehandle and utilisation of underground methods (i.e. limited waste fragmentation, handling and elevation).
-Onsite bulk materials transport (i.e. coal and potentially overburden) will be via conveyor wherever practicable rather than by truck.
-Transport footprint will be minimised by operating shuttle services for project personnel.
-Bulk materials will be delivered to site by rail freight rather than by road, depending on the configuration of Abbott Point port operations.
-Plant and equipment: Energy efficiency ratings will be investigated and higher ratings the preferred option Plant and equipment will be maintained in a proper condition; and Plant and equipment will be operated in a proper manner Volume 1, Section 14.2.5

-Proponent EIS Commitment EIS Cross Reference Proponent SEIS Commitment SEIS Cross Reference Roads will be maintained in good order to allow mobile fleet to operate fuel efficiently.
-Blasting activities will be optimised to minimise double handling.
-Supporting infrastructure will aim to be energy efficient using technology to minimise latent energy demand.
+14.5.
+The following measures will be considered and implemented where practicable:

+- Material movement will be efficient by minimising rehandle and utilisation of underground methods (i.e. limited waste fragmentation, handling and elevation). - Onsite bulk materials transport (i.e. coal and potentially overburden) will be via conveyor wherever practicable rather than by truck. - Transport footprint will be minimised by operating shuttle services for project personnel. - Bulk materials will be delivered to site by rail freight rather than by road, depending on the configuration of Abbott Point port operations. - Plant and equipment: - Energy efficiency ratings will be investigated and higher ratings the preferred option - Plant and equipment will be maintained in a proper condition; and - Plant and equipment will be operated in a proper manner - Roads will be maintained in good order to allow mobile fleet to operate fuel efficiently. - Blasting activities will be optimised to minimise double handling. - Supporting infrastructure will aim to be energy efficient using technology to minimise latent energy demand.
 This includes the use of smart controllers to turn off air conditioning systems when not in use and to prefabricate and prepare project inputs off-site with greater efficiency and less waste.
-A GHG inventory will be maintained from construction onwards with reporting requirements to the Greenhouse and Energy Data Officer filled annually (as per the NGER legislation).
-14.4.
-Due to potential climate change, risk management measures will be adopted by the Proponent in the development of the Project to address the High and Medium risk scenarios including increased flood risk, reduced process water availability, increased dust generation, unsuccessful rehabilitation planting and increased maintenance costs for infrastructure.
-Section 14.3.3